kometsoft/laravel-ui/resources/tabler/README.md

 2. Add this to your `vite.config.js` file.

-> Alias resolution by removing the "~" prefix, simplifying module imports in development.
+> Alias resolution by removing the "~" prefix, simplifying module imports.

 ```js
 export default defineConfig({